 A retainer is an appliance made using transparent plastic wires and is worn on the teeth after the removal of braces.
 The amount of time for which the retention phase of orthodontic treatment may last depends upon how much your teeth have shifted from their old positions and your age, type of orthodontic treatment, etc.

-Hawley retainer – This type of retainer comprises of a metal wire on an acrylic arch.
+Hawley retainer – This type of retainer is comprised of a metal wire on an acrylic arch.
 The arch fits comfortably on the teeth, and the metal wire can be adjusted by a dentist to make sure that the teeth stay in the desired position.

 Fixed Retainers- These consist of a single wire and are similar to lingual braces.
 They are placed on the tongue side of a few teeth.
 They are mostly used in cases where there has been a substantial or rapid movement of the teeth due to orthodontic treatment.